IHA Professional Training Workshop

-This workshop is aimed at those pursuing, or planning to pursue, doctoral research relating to the Environmental Humanities at postdoctoral level or early career researchers working in this space.
+This workshop is aimed at those pursuing, or planning to pursue, doctoral research relating to the Environmental Humanities and scholars at postdoctoral level or early career researchers working in this space.
 It seeks to build community among early career researchers and to facilitate discussion of the challenges and opportunities of research in the Environmental Humanities.

 Workshop attendees will have the opportunity to raise questions, ideas and discussion points.
 A refreshment break will provide further time to meet others working in this field.